AlinaGoaga/CV/README.md

 #### Dual perspective

-As a project manager, I had to interact with technical teams all the time so I had to work out the balance between staying on budget and being on time but also understanding my collegues' side, the complexity of the technical challenges and being able to translate that back to the client and negociate on specifications.
+As a project manager, I worked closely with technical teams so had to find the balance between staying on budget and being on time, whilst at the same time understanding my colleagues' point of view, the complexity of the technical challenges and being able to translate that back to the client and negociate on specifications.

 #### Fast, independent learner